-The Group was exposed to interest rate risk because entities in the Group borrow funds at both fixed and floating interest rates.
-The risk is managed by the Group by maintaining an appropriate mix of fixed and floating rate borrowings and using interest rate swap contracts and forward interest rate contracts.
+The Group is exposed to interest rate risk because entities in the Group borrow funds at both fixed and floating interest rates.
+The risk is managed by the Group by maintaining an appropriate mix of fixed and floating rate borrowings.
 Hedging activities are evaluated regularly to align with interest rate views and defined risk appetites ensuring the most cost-effective hedging strategies are applied.